Types of Ceramic Treatment

 - Extremely high strength

-- Suitable for applications like bridges on back teeth
+- Suitable for molar bridges

 - No risk of metal allergies